 - Collect samples when the foliage is dry and the ground is not saturated.

-- Dig a generous double handful of fine roots and one quart of soil from selected plants.
+- Wilting and dieback are often the consequences of problems below ground.
+Dig a generous double handful of fine roots and one quart of soil from selected plants.
 Make sure you are collecting roots from the plant of interest, not from neighboring trees or shrubs.

 - Place roots and soil together in a plastic bag and close securely.